 Richard E. Anderson, MD, FACP

 Our chairman and chief executive officer is a noted authority on medical liability insurance and jurisprudence.
 A nationally recognized advocate for advancing the practice of good medicine, Dr. Anderson has testified on medical liability reform before Congress and state legislatures.
-He currently serves on the board of overseers of the RAND Institute for Civil Justice, the board of governors of the National Patient Safety Foundation, the board of directors of Californians Allied for Patient Protection, the board of directors of the Physician Insurers Association of America (PIAA), and chairs the PIAA Rating Agency Relations Committee.
+He currently serves on the board of advisors of the RAND Institute for Civil Justice, as vice-chair for the Medical Professional Liability (MPL) Association Education & Research Foundation, and as a faculty member for the Institute for Healthcare Improvement (IHI).

 Dr. Anderson is the author of a number of peer-reviewed publications on medical malpractice and the impact of defensive medicine, including the following articles.